 Mary Embry is a senior lecturer engaged in global sustainability issues in the retail industry.
-Her courses typically incorporate combinations of integrative and interdisciplinary learning, internationalized curriculum, human-centered design methods, servant leadership mindsets, and information literacy goals.
+Her courses typically incorporate combinations of integrative and interdisciplinary learning, internationalized curriculum, servant leadership mindsets, and information literacy goals.
 These methods give students the opportunity to emerge as global citizens with competitive ability to become future-oriented retail industry transformers.

 Professor Embry is a Faculty Advisor for Enactus, a global social entrepreneurship network.
 Enactus IUB’s interdisciplinary project-based work has been recognized with six competitive regional championships since 2006 and two national recognitions.
 She has served on the Enactus National Faculty Advisory Board.

 A graduate of Indiana University, Professor Embry has a MS in Apparel Merchandising.
 In 2012 she received the Beth Wood Distinguished Service-Learning Faculty Award, has been recognized as an Internationalization Collaborative Across Bloomington Fellow, a Sam Walton Fellow, and an Office of Service-Learning Faculty Fellow.
 She is also a City of Bloomington Be More Award Nominee.